Ennif/earrec/README.md

 # Person recognition based on the ear

+Tool for training ResNeXt101 deep neural network architecture to identify person based on the ear.

 ## Abstract

 The aim of this thesis is to confirm the hypotheses that a neural network trained on the left ears will be able to recognize subjects by their right ear and vice versa.
-The study and the analysis of machine learning tools will be the cornerstone for understanding and further advancement of the thesis.
-Another task is to find a suitable model to prove or disprove the hypotheses.
-Finally, experimentation and analysis of the results obtained will determine confirmation of the hypothesis on the selected model.
+Another task was to find a suitable model to prove or disprove the hypotheses.
+Finally, experimentation and analysis of the results obtained confirmed the hypothesis on the selected model on 91%.

 ## Used libraries